 To be reimbursed for travel and other expenses, you need appropriate documentation and the approval of your department chair.
-You should complete and submit an Online Travel Form.
-Your departmental secretary or administrative assistant can help you with the preparation of the appropriate forms and related materials.
+You should complete and submit a Travel Request Form.
+Your administrative assistant can help you with the preparation of the appropriate forms and related materials.
 Reading the University's policy before you travel will simplify and expedite the reimbursement procedure.
 Specific questions can be directed to your departmental secretary.
 Please note that very specific documentation is often required to comply with University regulations.
 Faculty MUST submit documents BEFORE a trip and all receipts within 30 days of returning from a trip.

 Non-compliance may mean we cannot reimburse you for your trip.